ITManagerCOH/security-policies/README.md

 * [Data retention and deletion policy](/data-retention-deletion/index.md)
 * [Incident disclosure and notification policy](/incident-disclosure/index.md)

-### When does GEOGO review or update these policies?
+### When does CloudOnHire review or update these policies?

 The Chief Information Officer is responsible for reviewing and updating security policies on a quarterly basis.
 See [overview](/overview.md) of policies.